narak94/narak94/README.md

 - 🔭 Entrepreneur passionate about AI—grounded technologies in respect for the tech that got us here.
 I track the rapid progress of AI and its interaction with humans  in business workplaces and it´s constant tide change.
 But I promise, Together, we’ll get there.
-- 🌱 Looking for an entry- level opportunity in ICT
+- 🌱 Looking for an entry- level opportunity in AI and Data Science Project
 - 🛠 Operating system:Mostly Brain, Linux, Windows and all that can be learned.
 - 🌎 | A.I .
 SaaS .
 LLM´s . ~generative~ + Automation
 - 💻 back end: Java, Python